awsdocs/amazon-personalize-developer-guide/doc_source/domain-dsg-recommendations.md

    + In the navigation pane, choose **Recommenders**
    + On the Overview page, choose the recommenders tab and choose **Get recommendations**\.

-1. On the **Recommenders** page, choose your use case\.
+1. On the **Recommenders** page, choose your recommender\.

+1. At the top right, choose **Test recommender**\.

-1. Under **Test campaign results**, enter your recommendation request details based on your use case\.
+1. In **Recommendation parameters**, enter your recommendation request details based on your use case\.
 For information on different use case recommendation requirements, see [Choosing recommender use cases](domain-use-cases.md)\.

     If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
 For more information about recording events for anonymous users, see [Recording events with the PutEvents operation](recording-events.md#event-record-api)\.

 1. Optionally choose a filter to filter your recommendations\.
-To create a filter choose **Create filters**\.
+To create a filter choose **Create new filter**\.
 For more information, see [Filtering recommendations and user segments](filter.md)\.
 If your use case includes automatic filtering \(such as filtering already purchased items for the [Recommended for you](ECOMMERCE-use-cases.md#recommended-for-you-use-case) use case\), the automatic filter is applied in addition your filter\.

 1. Choose **Get recommendations**\.
 A table containing the user’s top 25 recommended items appears\.